Climate Communications and Engagement Coordinator

 Study description

-This study is about investigating “what it is like” to crave and feel out of control around food, focusing on those attentional processes and emotions that are likely to generate and motivate compulsive overeating.
+This study is investigating “what it is like” to crave and feel out of control around food, focusing on those attentional processes and emotions that are likely to generate and motivate compulsive overeating.

 The participation involves keeping a diary using a journaling app for one week.
 At the end of the week, there will be an interview session to further explore the experiences.